-What is Sender IP Address?
+Sender IP Address

 A sender IP address is the unique numerical address of the mail server that physically sends your B2B sales emails.
 In sales development and cold outreach, mailbox providers (like Google and Microsoft) use this IP, along with your domain and content, to evaluate sender reputation, decide whether to accept your messages, and determine if they land in the primary inbox, promotions, or spam.

-Understanding Sender IP Address in B2B Sales
+What Sender IP Address means in practice

 Historically, companies ran their own mail servers with a single IP tied to their corporate Exchange server.
 As cloud email infrastructure matured, ESPs like Twilio SendGrid and Mailgun began managing IP pools, warming, and feedback loops at scale.
-Today, many providers recommend moving to a dedicated IP only when sending more than roughly 50,000 emails per month so there’s enough consistent volume to build a strong reputation; below that, well-managed shared IPs often perform better. suped.com
+Today, many providers recommend moving to a dedicated IP only when sending more than roughly 50,000 emails per month so there’s enough consistent volume to build a strong reputation; below that, well-managed shared IPs often perform better.

 For B2B sales teams, the sender IP works together with domain reputation and authentication protocols like SPF, DKIM, and DMARC.
 Poor list hygiene, high bounce or complaint rates, or low engagement all degrade IP reputation and can push your carefully crafted sequences into spam.
 Advanced teams and partners like SalesHive monitor sender IP health, warm new IPs gradually, segment traffic, and align cadence volume with ISP expectations, ensuring that SDRs can focus on conversations and booked meetings instead of firefighting deliverability issues.